rx-angular/rx-angular/libs/state/actions/docs/Readme.md

 }
 ```

-Next we can use the typing the create the action object:
+Next we can use the typing to create the action object:

 ```typescript
  commands = getActions<Commands>();